Defusing Difficult Staff Behaviours Seminar

 2-Day Seminar: Positive Behaviour Management, Motivating Others and Dealing with Conflict

 Disruptive behaviours in the healthcare environment increase risk by interfering with the provision of safe patient care.
-This popular program explores this issue, and teaches you strategies to deal with a range of disruptive and difficult behaviours.
-In what can often be a stressful and fast-paced environment, communication problems, anxiety and stress can manifest in difficult behaviours which, if not managed skilfully, can escalate to conflict and even aggression.
-In many workplaces, there can also be conflict between co-workers, with manipulative or domineering behaviours leading to communication breakdown.
+This popular program explores this issue and teaches strategies to deal with a range of disruptive and difficult behaviours.
+In what can often be a stressful and fast-paced environment, where communication problems, anxiety, and stress can manifest as difficult behaviours that, if not managed skillfully, can escalate to conflict and even aggression.
+In many workplaces, there is conflict between coworkers, with manipulative or domineering behaviours leading to communication breakdown.
 Learn skills to identify the triggers and defuse these behaviours before they escalate.
-This two day seminar includes topics such as human behaviour, communication, aggression management and defusing difficult situations when they arise with patients, visitors and staff.
-This is an essential learning experience for everyone that works in healthcare.
+This two-day seminar includes topics such as human behaviour, communication, aggression management, and defusing difficult situations when they arise with patients, visitors, and staff.
+This is an essential learning experience for everyone that works in health care.

 Need for Program

-- Develop solution-focused communication skills for defusing conflict, aggression and disruptive behaviours.
+- Implement solution-focused communication strategies for defusing conflict, aggression, and disruptive behaviour relative to the situation.

 8:30am - Registration and Refreshments